-Susannah teamed up with the Trefny Innovative Instruction Center in January 2017 as an online learning experience designer.
+Susannah is an online learning experience designer helping to lead campus through the transition to Canvas and in our efforts to develop fully-online programs at Mines.
 Susannah is passionate about partnering with faculty to determine, develop, and implement pedagogical solutions that engage student learning.
 Through a collaborative effort, Susannah also co-created an online community, Pedago.me, to facilitate the continued education, support, and education technology tool conversations around exceptional learning experience design.
 Susannah’s 10+ years of diverse educational experience includes instructional design, corporate training, program administration, and project management.

 National High Magnetic Field Laboratory, Florida State University.
 Under Dr. Spiegel's leadership, CIRL matured into a thriving Center recognized as one of the leading National Science Foundation Laboratories for activities to promote science, mathematics, and technology (STEM) education.
 While at Florida State University, Dr. Spiegel also directed an award winning teacher enhancement program for middle grades science teachers entitled Science For Early Adolescence Teachers (Science FEAT).

 His extensive background in science education includes experiences as both a middle school and high school science teacher, teaching university-level biology and science education courses, working with high-risk youth in alternative education centers, working in science museums, designing and facilitating online courses, multimedia curriculum development, and leading and researching professional learning for educators.
 The Association for the Education of Teachers of Science (AETS) honored Dr. Spiegel for his efforts in teacher education with the Innovation in Teaching Science Teachers award (1997).
 Dr. Spiegel's current efforts focus on educational reform and in the innovation of teaching and learning resources and practices.